home-assistant/home-assistant.io/source/_integrations/knx.markdown

 {% configuration %}
 destination:
-  description: A group address a list of group addresses the trigger should listen on.
-If not set, the trigger will listen on all group addresses.
+  description: A group address or a list of group addresses the trigger should listen on.
+If not set, or an empty list, the trigger will listen on all group addresses.
   type: [string, list]
   required: false
 group_value_write: